Executive Education – Open Enrollment Programmes

 Academic area: Technology and Operations Management

-Fontainebleau, November – December 2023 (P4), Manuel Sosa, Professor of Technology and Operations Management and Ville Satopaa, Assistant Professor of Technology and Operations Management.
+Fontainebleau, November – December 2024, Manuel Sosa, Professor of Technology and Operations Management and Ville Satopaa, Assistant Professor of Technology and Operations Management.

 Product managers (PMs) in a digital world handle the entire product-life cycle of digital products.
 This course exposes, in a highly experiential way, some of the key challenges PMs face and the managerial levers PMs must master to cope with them, considering the high level of uncertainty and complexity associated with managing digital products from their genesis to their sunsetting.